Do not shoot down these balloons

 The NWS launches balloons at 92 stations across the United States twice every day to collect data within our atmosphere.
 While they may look like spy balloons, there are many important differences.
 One of them being that they are a lot smaller, and they are certainly not remote controlled.

-According to the NWS, balloons can stay in the air for around two hours and drift over 100 miles away, some balloons can rise over 20 miles before popping!
-Once they do pop, a parachute will allow for the equipment to float back to the ground, if you happen to come across one it even comes with its own shipping label so you can send it back to the NWS.
+According to the NWS, balloons can stay in the air for around two hours and drift over 100 miles away, while some balloons can rise over 20 miles before popping!
+Once they do pop, a parachute will allow for the equipment to float back to the ground.
+If you happen to come across one, it even comes with its own shipping label so you can send it back to the NWS.

 Data collected with the radiosonde is used to help us analyze what the atmosphere is doing and it helps models get a more accurate picture of the atmosphere at any given place from top to bottom.
 This integral tool is just one of many that we use to collect data that helps to make your forecast more accurate.